The Learning Center offers FREE tutoring to all currently enrolled UW-Washington County students.

 Interested in learning more about becoming a peer tutor?
 Complete a Tutor Application and return it to the Learning Center Coordinator in room 306.

-The Fall, 2014, Tutor Schedule is now available!
+Tutor Schedule (week of 9/29)!
 The Tutor Schedule is updated weekly and subject to change.
 The schedule is also posted on the bulletin board, located just outside of the Learning Center.
 Tutors are not available during the summer or winterim terms, or when classes are otherwise not in session, i.e. holidays.

 How do I get help from a tutor?